yorku-ease/DataMigrationBenchmarkingTool/db2_migration_service.md

 2. **Configure Docker Compose for Databases**

-   Both the source and target DB2 databases need to be running using Docker Compose.
-There should already be a Docker Compose file that starts these databases.
+Both the source and target DB2 databases should be started using Docker Compose files.
+These files must be present in the `deployment/ansible/migrationengines/db2/databases` directory and also appropriately configured on the source and target DB2 machines.
+This setup ensures that DMBench can manage and adjust the resources (CPU, RAM, etc.) allocated to these databases as needed.

+Before each experiment, DMBench will verify that the Docker Compose files in `deployment/ansible/migrationengines/db2/databases` match the databases currently running on the respective source and target machines.
+If discrepancies are found, DMBench will stop the old databases and start new ones using the updated resource allocations.
+This ensures consistent and accurate testing conditions.

-   In `deployment/ansible/migrationengines/db2/config.yml`, you need to specify the folder paths (without the trailing slash) where these Docker Compose files exist on each machine.
+In `deployment/ansible/migrationengines/db2/config.yml`, you need to specify the folder paths (without a trailing slash `/` at the end ) where these Docker Compose files exist on each machine.
 Update the configuration with the correct paths so that the management server can manage the Docker Compose services for both databases.

 ### Final Steps